Sports periodization: The macrocycle

 A macrocycle refers to a season of training in its entirety.
 It is an annual plan that works towards peaking for the goal competition of the year.

 There are three phases in the macrocycle: preparation, competitive, and transition.
 The entire preparation phase should be around 2/3 to 3/4 of the macrocycle.
 The preparation phase is further broken up into general and specific preparation of which general preparation takes over half.
 An example of general preparation would be building an aerobic base for an endurance athlete such as running on a treadmill and learning any rules or regulations that would be required such as proper swimming stroke as not to be disqualified.
 An example of specific preparation would be to work on the proper form to be more efficient and to work more on the final format of the sport, which is to move from the treadmill to the pavement.

 The competitive phase can be several competitions, but they lead up to the main competition with specific tests.
 Testing might include any of the following: performance level, new shoes or gear, a new race tactic might be employed, pre-race meals, ways to reduce anxiety before a race, or the length needed for the taper.
 When the pre-competitions are of a higher priority there is a definite taper stage while lower priority might simply be integrated in as training.
 The competitive phase ends with the taper and the competition.

 Macrocycles are broken down into mesocycles and microcycles.

 The mesocycle

-A mesocycle represents a specific training block within your season, such as a strength building or endurance phase.
+A mesocycle represents a specific training block within a season, such as a strength building or endurance phase.
 A mesocycle can also be defined as a number of continuous weeks where the training program emphasize the same type of physical adaptations, for example muscle mass and anaerobic capacity.
 During the preparatory phase, a mesocycle commonly consists of 4 – 6 micro-cycles, while during the competitive phase it will usually consist of 2 – 4 micro-cycles depending on the competition's calendar.

 The goal of the plan is to fit the mesocycles into the overall plan timeline-wise to make each mesocycle end on one of the phases and then to determine the workload and type of work of each cycle based on where in the overall plan the given mesocycle falls.
 The goal in mind is to make sure the body peaks for the high priority competitions by improving each cycle along the way.